-• We advise that you check and replenish your child's nursery bag the day prior to attending nursery, this will ensure you are fully prepared, your child's outcomes are not impacted as well as avoid any unnecessary interruptions to your day.
+• We advise that you check and replenish your child's nursery bags the day prior to attending nursery, this will ensure you are fully prepared, your child's outcomes are not impacted as well as avoid any unnecessary interruptions to your day.

-• Remember that these items are only needed for funded days that your child attends (unless due to allergies, intolerances or preferences you usually provide items such as sun cream), therefore nursery bags should not contain any essential items other than nappies, spare clothing, hats, scarves, gloves, and comforters on all other days.
-Our nursery staff will not have the capacity to check bags daily and remove any items that may be accessible to children.
+• Remember that these items are only needed for funded days that your child attends (unless due to allergies, intolerances or preferences you usually provide items such as sun cream).